course-dprep/in-class-tutorial-lorenzotaddei/README.md

 ## Update
 - Checking whether the issue's branch is updated
 - Merging it to the main branch
-- Check whether git status show something
+- Check whether git status show something (nothong happened)
+- Let's try again